Don’t Forget To Protect Yourself

 24 January 2014

-Great, you’ve bought your holiday home and have popped the champagne cork.
+Great, you’ve found the perfect holiday home for sale, made it yours and popped the champagne cork.
 You’re looking forward to settling in, so what’s next?

 You need to be sure that your holiday bolthole is going to safe and secure.
 Especially when you’re not about all the time or during the one month each year when the park closes down to visitors.

 As well as considering security, maintenance and repairs, just like you do with your main house, you also need to think about how to protect yourself – insurance.

 Holiday Home Insurance

 Finding insurance for a second home can be tricky.
 You can’t just ring up the insurer of your main house and ask them to extend the cover you already have to your second property.
 Most will not cover you and you need to protect yourself.

 You also can’t buy a standard household insurance policy without telling the insurer that you want to cover a holiday home.
 As the insurer is unlikely to settle any claims once it discovers the truth.